Tyslee/book_checklist/README.md

 A simple book checklist allowing the user to add books to a list and mark which ones have already been read.
-    - X on right closes the book
-    - Click on the book to  lighten the font (used to mark books read)
-    - Includes date added for each book
-    - Uses localStorage to save the library
+X on right closes the book, click on the book to  lighten the font (used to mark books read), includes date added for each book, uses localStorage to save the library